-You just bought a company, and then you find out that a key piece of code doesn’t below to your new business (e.g. see the Skype lawsuits).
-Representations, Warranties and indemnities are the contractual tools that buyers and sellers use in M&A (Mergers and Acquisitions) to de-risk these situations.
+Representations, Warranties and Indemnities are the contractual tools that both buyers and sellers use in M&A (Mergers and Acquisitions).
+Let’s say you just bought a company, and then you find out that a key piece of code doesn’t below to your new business (e.g. see the Skype lawsuits)!
+Well – representations, Warranties and Indemnities are utilised to help de-risk these types of situations.

 In the US, the terms representations and warranties are used almost interchangeably.
-Under English law there are strong differences.
+Under English law there are strong differences between representations and warranties.
 A warranty is a promise that a statement is true, so breaching warranty usually gives rise to claims for breach of contract.
-A representation in M&A means you can be liable for misrepresentation, which has potentially much higher costs.
+A representation in M&A terms however, means you can be liable for misrepresentation, which has potentially much higher costs.

 Read more on our blog.